eitanf/sysconf/README.md

   * `data/`: All files with raw data, downloaded or scraped from the internet, or manually collected.
 Each file and subdirectory has a data description file in the corresponding .md file.
+  * `docs/`: HTML documentation of the project, output of pubs/web.
   * `features/`: Data files in tidy CSV format processed from the raw data.
 Each file and subdirectory has a data description file in the corresponding .md There's a Makefile to recompute the feature files from data/ if necessary.